 Susan Benesch (J.D.
 2001) is a faculty associate at the Berkman Klein Center for Internet and Society at Harvard University.
 She founded and directs the Dangerous Speech Project, which seeks to diminish violent hate speech, online and offline, and she teaches human rights at American University.
 Susan spent her fellowship at the organization now called Human Rights First, where she built a network of grassroots activists around asylum issues.
 She went on to advise the U.S. Holocaust Memorial Museum on building a similar network for genocide prevention.
 Susan has also directed the Refugee Program at Amnesty International USA, where she focused on unaccompanied children, Haitians, and the detention of asylum-seekers.
 From 2005 to 2009 she taught at universities including Georgetown and Baltimore, was a Dean’s Visiting Scholar at Georgetown's law school, and was Senior Legal Advisor to the Center for Justice and Accountability, an NGO that brings torturers and other human rights violators to justice.
 At the Law School, Susan founded the Cuba Exchange Project, sending Yale students to Havana to debate Cuban law students on topics including human rights.
 For six years before law school, Susan was a full-time newspaper and magazine journalist in Latin America.
 Susan also co-authored a book on the writing of poetry, The Hand of the Poet (Rizzoli 1997).

 Marco Simons (J.D.
-2001) is the General Counsel and Americas Regional Director at EarthRights International in Washington, DC, where he leads U.S. and global legal strategies seeking remedies for communities suffering human rights and environmental harms from corporations.
+2001) is the General Counsel at EarthRights International in Washington, DC, where he leads U.S. and global legal strategies seeking remedies on behalf of communities in the areas of climate justice, corporate accountability, and environmental defenders.
+Among other cases, Marco currently represents Colorado communities suing oil companies for climate change harms as well as hundreds of Colombian victims of paramilitary death squads seeking accountability from a banana company that illegally financed the paramilitaries.
 In 2019, the EarthRights team won the landmark Jam v.
 IFC case at the U.S. Supreme Court, which held that the World Bank Group could be sued in U.S. court for its commercial activities, and EarthRights has also pioneered the use of discovery in U.S. courts to assist with human rights and environmental litigation in other countries.
 Marco also works with lawyers in Southeast Asia and South America on strategies to defend rights in those regions.
 Previously, Marco practiced human rights and civil rights law with Hadsell & Stormer in Pasadena, California, and clerked for the Hon.
 Dorothy Wright Nelson on the Ninth Circuit Court of Appeals in Pasadena.
-He has taught human rights law at Occidental College and American University’s law school.
-Marco also spent his fellowship year at ERI, focusing on holding corporations and other actors accountable for human rights and environmental abuses against vulnerable communities worldwide.
+He has taught human rights law at Occidental College and American University’s law school, and currently sits on the board of directors of The Impact Fund, Advocates for Community Alternatives, and the Slingshot Development Fund.
+Marco also spent his fellowship year at EarthRights, focusing on holding corporations and other actors accountable for human rights and environmental abuses against vulnerable communities worldwide.
 At the Law School, Marco worked with the Lowenstein International Human Rights Project, the Yale Human Rights and Development Law Journal, and the Lowenstein Clinic.
 Marco graduated from Harvard College in 1997.

 2000-2001 Fellows